 How do other platforms for music compare to YouTube?

 I’m not so active on other platforms except for YouTube, but I’ve heard that SoundCloud is supposed to be good for musicians.

 How do you feel about the internet in the music business?

-In this day and age it’s never been easier to make and spread music.
-When I started out, you could barely find any tutorial on how to make music.
+In this day and age, it’s never been easier to make and spread music.
+When I started, I could barely find any tutorial on how to make music.
 Not to mention that you had to have CDs because YouTube didn’t exist.
 So, in conclusion, it has made it easier.

 How has the internet affected your music career?

 I don’t think it has affected it very much, but I haven’t focused so much to build up a brand.
 I just want to have fun and put out my music.
 Whether it gets 1 view or 1 million isn’t so important.